kylevbautista/riot-lol-val-tracker/README.md

-# Applicaition that uses official Riot Games API to track League of Legends and Valorant stats.
+# Application that uses official Riot Games API to track League of Legends and Valorant stats.

 ### Roadmap